-The assessment from regulators in the UK and around the world is that LIBOR is no longer fit for purpose as a benchmark rate.
-As such UK banks must be fully prepared for the end of Sterling LIBOR by the end of 2021 and be prepared to switch to an alternative benchmark rate.
+Regulators in the UK and around the World have assessed that LIBOR is no longer fit for purpose as a benchmark rate.
+As such, banks must stop using GBP LIBOR by the end of 2021 and switch to an alternative benchmark rate.

-Below we explain the changes and the actions BLME is taking to make the transition for its business clients.
+Below we explain the changes and the actions BLME are taking to make the transition for its customers.

-The Prudential Regulation Authority and Financial Conduct Authority require all banks to be fully prepared for the end of Sterling LIBOR by the end of 2021 as they believe LIBOR is no longer representative of market conditions and, in extreme circumstances, open to unlawful manipulation.
+The Prudential Regulation Authority (PRA) and Financial Conduct Authority (FCA) require all banks to stop using GBP LIBOR by the end of 2021 as, amongst other things, LIBOR is no longer representative of market conditions and in extreme circumstances, has been unlawfully manipulated.

-We are committed to ensuring our clients are not disadvantaged through this process and that a move from LIBOR to an alternative rate should be economically neutral for our clients.
+We are committed to ensuring our customers are not disadvantaged by the move from LIBOR to an alternative rate.
 We are also committed to achieving this move in good time to meet the UK Regulators’ deadline and expectations.
 This will require us to take various actions over the coming months.

 Please be assured that there is no pressure nor obligation to make any immediate changes.